Mastering Emotional Detachment for Better Chess Performance

 2. Mark the exact move where emotion spiked.

-3. Identify the trigger — for example, blunder, clock, opponent expression.
+3. Identify the trigger.
+For example, blunder, clock, opponent expression.

 4. Plan the breathing or defusion response for next time.